samuelgrant/Teamspeak-GO/readme.md

-# Boom Alliance TS3 API
+# A simple TS3 Server Query API in GO
-A simple TS3 Server Query Client.
+Written for the Eve Online alliance Boom & because I felt like learning GO...

 ## Planned Commands
 The following functions are planned